Conduent Breach Exposes Data From Government Programs

 processes your healthcare claims.
 You never signed a contract with Conduent.
 You never agreed to their terms of

-was apparently enough.
+service.
+Many people affected may not have known the company was involved at all.
 Here's what Conduent allegedly handles: SNAP benefits (food stamps) — processing applications, managing EBT cards

 Medicaid — eligibility determination, claims processing